 A beautiful patchwork of forests, plains, sand dunes and wetlands, the Cache Creek-Wolverine wilderness borders the Peace River, and constitutes some of the highest vegetative biodiversity within Alberta.

 AWA’s Cache Creek-Wolverine Area of Concern is located south of the town of High Level and east of the town of Manning.
-These communities and others in the surrounding area have been supported by decades of industrial developments within Cache Creek-Wolverine wilderness.
+These communities and others in the surrounding area have been supported by decades of agricultural and industrial developments within Cache Creek-Wolverine wilderness.
 The lowlands of this region that border the Peace River represents one of the fastest-expanding agricultural frontiers in Alberta, with only a small portion of native habitat that remains undisturbed.
-Minimal protection coupled with expanding industrial developments compromises the sustainability of this invaluable wilderness.
+Minimal protection coupled with expanding industrial and agricultural developments compromises the sustainability of this invaluable northern wilderness.

 Currently, the majority of the Cache Creek-Wolverine is unprotected public lands with the exception of the Notikewin Provincial Park, which is located in the southwest region of AWA’s Cache Creek-Wolverine Area of Concern.
 These landscapes are currently being exploited for multiple land uses, with a particularly high concentration of agricultural developments situated within the Peace River valley.

 Cache Creek-Wolverine currently has no management framework to formally delegate and regulate land uses.
 The majority of this wilderness will be managed under the Lower Peace Land-use Framework once it is completed.
 Through the Land Use Framework, the Government of Alberta has committed to “addressing cumulative impacts on the environment and to managing social, economic and environmental realities and priorities in a holistic manner” (Alberta Parks 2018).